ademiltonnunes/chatbot-message-storage-api/README.md

 ## Usage

 - After deployment, your Firebase project will be ready to manage user interactions and store chatbot conversations securely.
+Refer to API documentation to know how to use the endpoints.
+- Most endpoints need tokens.
+In order to test the endpoint and generate a token, use the client-side example on [this link](https://quantumbotcore-d095e.web.app/).
+You have to create an user to authenticate and get the token.

 ## Contributing